ctnava/rxtechnotes/law/healthcare.md

 ## Medicare Modernization Act (MMA, 2003)

+The MMA established Medicare Part D, a drug benefit program.
+It sets guidelines for, and relies on, private **Prescription Drug Plans** (PDP) companies to provide prescription drug coverage for eligible individuals, which each have their own formularies.

-The MMA established Part D of the program to provide prescription drug coverage and requires pharmacists to provide **Medication Therapy Management (MTM)** services to optimize therapeutic outcomes while minimizing adverse events.
+It also requires pharmacists to provide **Medication Therapy Management (MTM)** services to optimize therapeutic outcomes while minimizing adverse events.
+MTM is usually targeted toward patients taking multiple chronic medications, especially those with multiple conditions or high drug costs.
 These include:

 - **Comprehensive medication reviews (CMRs)**: Reviewing all medications a patient is taking
 - Identifying duplications or interactions